christophrumpel/christophrumpel.github.io/_posts/2017-09-03-build-a-telegram-chattbot-with-laravel-and-botman-studio.md

 ---
 layout: post
 title: "Build a Telegram chatbot in Laravel with BotMan Studio 2.0"
-article_description: "With BotMan it is really easy to setup a Facebook chatbot.
+article_description: "With BotMan it is really easy to setup a Telegram chatbot.
 This week the new 2.0 version was released.
-We will checkout how to setup a Facebook Messenger chatbot in this new version with BotMan Studio step by step."
+We will checkout how to setup a Telegram chatbot in this new version with BotMan Studio step by step."
 ---

 <header>
-With BotMan it is really easy to setup a Facebook chatbot.
+With BotMan it is really easy to setup a Telegram chatbot.
 This week the new 2.0 version was released.
-We will checkout how to setup a Facebook Messenger chatbot in this new version with BotMan Studio.
+We will checkout how to setup a Telegram chatbot in this new version with BotMan Studio step by step.
 </header>

 ## Preparations